Happy Meal: History

 Often, the Happy Meal is themed to promote a children and family-oriented film or television series.
 The first such promotion was the "Star Trek Meal", which promoted Star Trek: The Motion Picture in December 1979.
 The packaging used for the Star Trek Meal consisted of various images and games related to the film, as well as a comic strip adaptation of the film.
 Consumers had to buy numerous meals in order to complete the set.
 In 1982, McDonald's recalled Playmobil Happy Meal toys because they could have been dangerous to children under three years of age.
 In 1992, McDonald's withdrew their range of Happy Meal toys for the film Batman Returns, after complaints from parents that the film was unsuitable for children.

-In July 2011, McDonald's announced plans to make Happy Meals healthier, including the addition of apples.
-The redesigned meals would contain a smaller portion (1.1 ounces) of fries, along with the apples.
+In July 2011, McDonald's announced plans to make Happy Meals healthier, including the addition of apple slices.
+The redesigned meals would contain a smaller portion (1.1 ounces) of fries, along with the apple slices.
 On February 4, 2013, McDonald's announced that Fish McBites (fried Alaskan pollock, the same fish used in Filet-O-Fish) would be added as an entrée, which would run until March, intended to coincide with Lent.

 In 2014, McDonald's introduced a mascot to Happy Meals in the United States named Happy, who originated in France and some international countries as early as 2009.
 Reactions were mixed, including criticism that the mascot's design was too frightening.

 Happy Meal toy

-The Happy Meal did not introduce the practice of providing small toys to children.
-When the Happy Meal was launched in 1979, the toys were a McDoodle stencil, a McWrist wallet, an ID bracelet, a puzzle lock, a spinning top or a McDonaldland character-shaped eraser.
+When the Happy Meal was launched in 1979, the toys were a McDoodler stencil, a McWrist wallet, an ID bracelet, a puzzle book, a spinning top, or a McDonaldland character-shaped eraser.
 In Canada, the promotion prior to the Happy Meal was called the "Treat of the Week", where a different toy was available free on request each week.
+Also before McDonald's introduced the Happy Meal, a competing chain, Burger Chef, sold kids' meals with small toys.
+They filed a lawsuit against McDonald's after the launch of the Happy Meal, but it was dismissed.

-This promotion continued after the Happy Meal was introduced in 1979 while Happy Meal toys have also become increasingly elaborate in recent years.
+Happy Meal toys have also become increasingly elaborate in recent years.
 While they were initially cheap items such as a Frisbee or ball, they have gradually been replaced with increasingly sophisticated toys, many of which are a tie-in to an existing TV series, film, video game or toy line.

 The Happy Meal toys are designed for ages 2+, while the toddler toys are aimed at 3 and younger.